koraytugay/koraytugay.github.io/content/spring-angular-authentication.md

 headers.append("X-Requested-With", "XMLHttpRequest")
 ```
 - Any REST client (such as Insomnia) can be used to send requests to backend with Basic Authentication.
-- Session in back-end holds the
+- Session in back-end holds the user information such as username and the role in memory.
+This means if the server restarts, the session dies.

 ## JWT Authentication
 This approach can be found in [jwt](https://github.com/koraytugay/spr-ang-sec/tree/jwt) branch.
 It is definetly a beast and not easy to digest.